 If you don’t look at this specific entry in their pricing, you may believe that all plans are certified to work with google ad networks.

-3) Yes – you should keep proof of consent (if you rely on consent)
+3) Yes – you should keep proof of consent

 If you rely on consent as your legal basis, GDPR expects you to be able to show that consent happened.